ericrqs/Juniper-vMX/README.md

 They are sent to the cloud provider in ascending order by Vnic Name.
 This is because the OpenStack cloud provider currently determines the NIC not from Vnic Name but from the order requests are sent.

-The JSON output of the cloud providers ApplyConnectivityChanges calls is accumulated and bundled as the output of the virtual L2 ApplyConnectivityChanges.
+The JSON output of the cloud provider ApplyConnectivityChanges calls is accumulated and bundled as the output of the virtual L2 ApplyConnectivityChanges.
 This is critical in order for the system to set attributes on the connector that are needed when disconnecting.